TomHerman11/Chess/README.md

 # Chess
-Main software project of B.Sc Computer Science at Tel Aviv University.\
+Main software project of B.Sc of Computer Science, Tel Aviv University.\
 The code was implemented by another colleague, and me.\
 Enjoy!